castacu0/blueblog/README.md

     print(f"{greeting}, my friends!")
 	#This formating thing is unbelievable.

-####Windows 10 Tips and Tricks
+#### Windows 10 Tips and Tricks
- Before you go, I wanted to share basic knowledge with you all.
+ Before you go, I wanted to share basic knowledge with you all. 💻

 | Windows Tips | Description                    |
 | ------------- | ------------------------------ |